18F/handbook/_pages/tools/github.md

 Go to the [18F people page](https://github.com/orgs/18F/people).
 Click where it says **private** next to your name.
 Change that to **public**.

+### 6. Authorize CircleCI

+We use CircleCI for many of our applications to build and test our code in GitHub.
+In order for your pull requests to trigger the CircleCI release checks, you'll need to authorize CircleCI to access your GitHub profile.

+On the [CircleCI website](https://circleci.com/), **log in** with your **GitHub profile** and you'll be prompted to grant access to CircleCI.
+Once you grant access your pull requests will trigger the release checks properly.
+If you've already opened a pull request before authorizing CircleCI, any new commit to your open pull request will trigger the release check.

 ## Rules

 - **Abide by [the TTS Code of Conduct]({{site.baseurl}}/code-of-conduct).** If you see anyone violating our Code of Conduct, see the reporting section.